 EQ Bank is a Canadian online bank that offers a high-interest savings account and one of the best savings interest rates available today.

-It’s no secret that interest on savings accounts have been depressed since the last financial crises.
-After a decade of rock bottom interest and inflation rates due to weak global economies, real returns on cash deposits have either been negative, or at best insignificant.
+It’s no secret that interest on savings accounts has been depressed since the last financial crises.
+After a decade of rock bottom interest and inflation rates due to weak global economies, real returns on cash deposits have either been negative or at best insignificant.

-This is based on assessing several factors including Savings Account and GIC Interest Rates, Banking Fees, Customer Service Options, Convenience, and Overall Value.
+This is based on assessing several factors including the Interest Rates offered on Savings and GIC accounts, Banking Fees, Customer Service Options, Convenience, and Overall Value.

-EQ Bank is the direct banking arm of Equitable Bank, a federally regulated Schedule I bank with over 600 employees and $23 billion in assets under management.
+EQ Bank is a trademark of Equitable Bank, a federally regulated Schedule I bank with over 900 employees and $34 billion in assets under management.
 Equitable Bank was founded in 1970.